civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Subsection 13(2) of the Act is replaced by the following:

-    **(2)** Notwithstanding subsection 13(1), where an excess amount is determined under that subsection at the end of a taxation year in respect of a passenger vehicle having a cost to a taxpayer in excess of $20,000 or such other amount as may be prescribed, **unless it was, at any time, designated immediate expensing property as defined in subsection 1104(3.1) of the `Income Tax Regulations`**, that excess amount shall not be included in computing the taxpayer's income for the year but shall be deemed, for the purposes of B in the definition undepreciated capital cost in subsection 13(21), to be an amount included in the taxpayer's income for the year by reason of this section.
+    **(2)** Notwithstanding subsection 13(1), where an excess amount is determined under that subsection at the end of a taxation year in respect of a passenger vehicle having a cost to a taxpayer in excess of $20,000 or such other amount as may be prescribed, unless it was, at any time, designated immediate expensing property as defined in subsection 1104(3.1) of the `Income Tax Regulations`, that excess amount shall not be included in computing the taxpayer's income for the year but shall be deemed, for the purposes of B in the definition undepreciated capital cost in subsection 13(21), to be an amount included in the taxpayer's income for the year by reason of this section.

   **(2)** The portion of paragraph 13(7)(i) of the Act before subparagraph (ii) is replaced by the following:

-    if the cost to a taxpayer of a zero-emission passenger vehicle exceeds the prescribed amount **in subsection 7307(1.1) of the `Income Tax Regulations`, or if the cost of a passenger vehicle that was, at any time, designated immediate expensing property as defined in subsection 1104(3.1) of the `Income Tax Regulations`** exceeds the prescribed amount **in subsection 7307(1) of the `Income Tax Regulations`,**
+    if the cost to a taxpayer of a zero-emission passenger vehicle exceeds the prescribed amount in subsection 7307(1.1) of the `Income Tax Regulations`, or if the cost of a passenger vehicle that was, at any time, designated immediate expensing property as defined in subsection 1104(3.1) of the `Income Tax Regulations` exceeds the prescribed amount in subsection 7307(1) of the `Income Tax Regulations`,

-    the capital cost to the taxpayer of the vehicle is deemed to be equal to the prescribed amount **under subsection 7307(1) or (1.1), as the case may be**, and
+    the capital cost to the taxpayer of the vehicle is deemed to be equal to the prescribed amount under subsection 7307(1) or (1.1), as the case may be, and

   **(3)** Subsections (1) and (2) are deemed to have come into force for taxation years ending on or after April 19, 2021.